TravelSmartly/Trip-Scanner/README.md

 # Trip-Scanner
 Mobile application which find all places you would like to visit in your current vicinity.

-Running pretrained models
+Running application
 ------
-gi

 ***See requirements.txt for checking the dependencies before running the code***

 Programming language: python

 For running GUI of application:
-- Go to code
+- Go to /code catalog: <br>https://github.com/TravelSmartly/Trip-Scanner/tree/main/code
 - Run ***python main.py***.